 As with all SRs, even when a UN agency is the SR, the primary responsibility for implementing grant activities remains with UNDP.
 For more information, please refer to the financial management section of the Manual for details related to financial reporting and verification with UN SRs.
 There is no requirement for the UN agency to submit an audit report.
 However, if there are Sub-sub-recipients (SSRs) under the UN SR, UNDP should request copies of the SSR audit reports.

-The UNDP Global Fund/Health Implementation Support Team has developed a template for SR programmatic reports.
+The UNDP Global Fund/Health Implementation Support Team has developed a template for SR programmatic reports (English, French, Spanish), which, along with financial reports, facilitate assessment of SR performance.
 The programmatic section of SR reports should contain:

 - Project information (name of SR, Grant Agreement number, reporting period, etc.);